My first SVG

 3- importing the file in FreeCAD

 Fortunately, all the objects I need to cut boxes, circles and paths (shapes bazed on Bezier curves) and all are symmetrical around vertical and horizontal axis (top is symmetrical to bottom, left to right).
 So with Gimp, I measured precisely the coordinates of the centers of all objects.
-I ended with a LibreOffice spreadsheet.
+I ended up with a LibreOffice spreadsheet.

 <svg height="100" width="100">